josshad/EHHorizontalSelectionView/README.md

 ## Installation
 ### Manual
-Add files from EHHorizontalSelectionView/EHHorizontalSelectionView  to your project
+Add files from EHHorizontalSelectionView  to your project

 ##Usage
 	#import <EHHorizontalSelectionView/EHHorizontalSelectionView.h>